danielbodnar/awesome-stars/README.md

 ## containers

+- [project-copacetic/copacetic](https://github.com/project-copacetic/copacetic) - 🧵 CLI tool for directly patching container images using reports from vulnerability scanners
+- [devcontainers/cli](https://github.com/devcontainers/cli) - A reference implementation for the specification that can create and configure a dev container from a devcontainer.json.
 - [kairos-io/kairos](https://github.com/kairos-io/kairos) - :penguin: The immutable Linux meta-distribution for edge Kubernetes.
 - [nubenetes/awesome-kubernetes](https://github.com/nubenetes/awesome-kubernetes) - A curated list of awesome references collected since 2018.
 - [devcontainers/spec](https://github.com/devcontainers/spec) - Development Containers: Use a container as a full-featured development environment.